 Sarah earned a M.S. in Marine Environmental Science from the State University of New York at Stony Brook and a J.D.
 (Magna cum laude) from Pace University School of Law.
 She served as law clerk to the Hon.
 Thomas P. Griesa, U.S.D.J., in the Southern District of New York.
 Sarah has worked as a staff member or consultant for environmental NGOs on water quality and land use issues in California and New York for nineteen years.

 The McGowan Building is located at 411 Pacific Street, Monterey, CA 93940, on the corner of Franklin and Pacific.
-Enter from Pacific street through a set of glass double-doors (use set of doors on the right), MG102 is straight ahead across a small seating atrium.
+Enter from Pacific street through a set of glass double-doors (use set of doors on the left), MG100 is the first room on the left.
 View the campus map.

 Parking is available in any Middlebury Institute campus lot after 5 p.m., or on the street (time limits on surrounding streets end at 6 p.m.)